Genetics (447:380) or Genetic Analysis (447:384). Developmental Genetics (447:370) recommended.

 Daily mini-quiz and 3 exams.
 Pre-reading of textbooks and scientific articles before each class is necessary.

-15% for a presentation after a field trip to AMNH (an alternative assignment should be arranged in advance with the instructor if a student cannot attend the AMNH trip)
+15% for AMNH Field Trip Presentation* (Alternative assignment should be arranged in advance with the instructor if a student cannot attend the AMNH trip)

 Vertebrates: Comparative Anatomy, Function, Evolution.
 7th Edition by Kenneth Kardong